Daihatsu Logo

 Daihatsu Logo 1951-1957

-The first logo adopted after the rebranding does not at all resemble the Hatsudoki Seizo Co. brand names.
+The first logo adopted after the rebranding does not resemble the Hatsudoki Seizo Co. brand names at all.
 Daihatsu’s predecessor used Japanese inscriptions for quite a long time and ignored the Latin alphabet.
 This continued until the end of World War II.

-But it is worth noting that the font of the word mark Daihatsu, which was created in 1951, is stylized like hieroglyphs.
+But it is worth noting that the font of the word mark “Daihatsu,” created in 1951, is stylized to resemble hieroglyphs.
 The English letters are designed in an Asian style, as evidenced by the sweeping brushstroke-like lines.
 The red lettering is enclosed in the same red elliptical frame with elongated edges.

 1957 – 1974Daihatsu Logo 1957-1974

 In the late 1950s, a new logo with the brand name appeared.
 The word is now in a printed italic font.
 All letters are capitalized, white, and on a red background.
-The inscription is based on a rectangular shape with jagged edges and a triangular protrusion at the bottom.
+The inscription is rectangular with jagged edges and a triangular protrusion at the bottom.
 It vaguely resembles an open book.

 1974 – 1998